Leonard helps Duke stun No. 9 Clemson 28-7 in a lopsided ACC opener

-Jaquez Moore added a 9-yard scoring run by beating multiple defenders to the near pylon on the right side in the fourth quarter for the Blue Devils (1-0, 1-0 Atlantic Coast Conference), giving them an unexpected two-touchdown lead in a game they largely controlled in spite of numerous miscues.
+Jaquez Moore added a 9-yard scoring run by beating multiple defenders to the near pylon on the right side in the fourth quarter for the Blue Devils (1-0, 1-0 ACC).
+That gave them an unexpected two-touchdown lead in a game they largely controlled in spite of numerous miscues, notably a muffed punt that led to Clemson’s lone score and a fumble on a drive nearing the red zone before halftime.

+“It’s important on the outside, because I think it makes people believe a little bit more what we’ve been saying since the day I got here,” Duke’s second-year coach said.
+“What we’ve been saying internally is this is what Duke football is capable of.
+We’ve never ever wavered from that at all.”

+By the end, Duke students known for their rowdy “Cameron Crazies” antics at men’s basketball games were part of a surge of fans sprinting to midfield to celebrate as the final seconds ticked away.
+Elko broke into a big smile and jogged toward midfield with both arms raised, pointing skyward.

+“I’m kind of at a loss for words right now,” Leonard said.

-That’s because Duke thrice held up after Clemson had pushed inside the 10-yard line — even to the 1 on two of those possessions — to hold the Tigers scoreless.
-The Blue Devils blocked two field goals and twice forced fumbles in those critical near-the-goal-line moments.
-And they made Clemson work to move the chains instead of moving the ball in chunks under new offensive coordinator Garrett Riley.
+On this night, Duke thrice held up after Clemson had pushed inside the 10-yard line — even to the 1 on two of those possessions — to hold the Tigers scoreless.
+The Blue Devils blocked two field goals and twice recovered fumbles in those critical near-the-goal-line moments, and didn’t surrender massive chunks of big-play yardage in Clemson’s first game with new offensive coordinator Garrett Riley.

+“We work out in the summer and train, too,” Duke defensive tackle DeWayne Carter said.
+“We condition, too.”

-In short, the Blue Devils made the preseason ACC favorite look very, very ordinary en route to beating the Tigers (0-1, 0-1) for the first time since 2004.
+Meanwhile, the preseason ACC favorite often looked very ordinary as the Tigers (0-1, 0-1) fell to Duke for the first time since 2004.

+“We’re not entitled to win,” Clemson coach Dabo Swinney said.
+“We’ve got to go earn it.
+And we had plenty of opportunity to get control of that game on multiple occasions and we just didn’t.
+And that’s how you get beat.”

+When Duke’s Dorian Mausi had an interception with about 5 minutes left, multiple Duke defenders waved goodbye toward the Clemson sideline as orange-clad fans who packed into Duke’s Wallace Wade Stadium streamed for the exits.

-That gave Duke’s students — typically known for their rowdy “Cameron Crazies” fame in basketball — a monopoly to celebrate in an atmosphere growing ever more festive as the clock wound toward zero.
+That gave Duke’s students and fans a monopoly to celebrate in an atmosphere growing ever more festive as the clock wound toward zero.

-Once it got there, they wasted no time sprinting in a roar to midfield even with time still on the clock to celebrate a huge win that only further validates second-year coach Mike Elko’s approach in building a tough, competitive edge here.

 Jordan Waters added a punctuating moment by breaking loose for a 36-yard scoring run with 3:15 left to turn the game into a romp.
 And it ended Duke’s 28-game losing streak to top-10 opponents, the last win coming — fittingly — against then-No. 7 Clemson in 1989.